r002/reactjs.org/content/docs/state-and-lifecycle.md

 We want to [set up a timer](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval) whenever the `Clock` is rendered to the DOM for the first time.
 This is called "mounting" in React.

-The code for setting up a timer looks like this:
+The code for setting up a timer to run a `tick` function every second looks like this:

 ```js
 const timerID = setInterval(